-The stunning escape of Joaquín “El Chapo” Guzmán from a maximum-security Mexican prison last Saturday was a timely reminder that the drug trade is not just a colorful background setting for popular American TV shows and movies.
+The many prison escapes of Joaquín “El Chapo” Guzmán are reminders that the drug trade is not just a colorful background setting for popular American TV shows and movies.
 It is, in fact, a violent, deadly business populated by men (and even a few women) who kill not only indirectly, through the distribution of their toxic products, but also directly, through hired gunmen who intimidate and murder rivals, government officials, and often, innocent bystanders.

-Today, we take a brief look at five of the most notorious drug traffickers of our time.
+We take a brief look at five of the most notorious drug traffickers of our time:

 Guzmán seemed fated for the drug trade.
 His uncle was one of the original Mexican drug smugglers, and young Joaquín was soon involved in the family business.
 He rose to prominence in the cartel quickly, as internecine fighting claimed rivals both within the cartel and without.
 In 2006, violating a pact between cartels, Guzmán ordered an assassination that spurred what has come to be referred to as the Mexican Drug War.
 This conflict between cartels has resulted in over 60,000 deaths and 12,000 kidnappings.
 Along the way, Guzmán has become a billionaire and one of the most powerful men in the world.

 The law caught up with Guzmán from 1993 to 2001 when he was arrested and imprisoned.
 But he made himself comfortable in jail, through bribery and intimidation, until his eventual escape (which involved the bribing of 78 people and cost him over $2 million to engineer).
 Arrested again on February 22, 2015, it wasn't long before El Chapo made his second escape from a maximum-security prison on July 11.
 How did he do it?
 He slipped through a hole under the shower in his cell and escaped through a mile-long tunnel that led to a construction site on the outside.